 Lisa Daria Kennedy grew up along the northeast edge of the Hockomock Swamp in Massachusetts.
-She received her BA from Roger Williams University (1995) in Graphic Design and her BFA from Massachusetts College of Art and Design in Illustration (1998), and her MFA from the Massachusetts College of Art and Design in 2D (2013).
-Kennedy has worked as a product and surface designer and illustrator in the international giftware industry.
+She received her BA from Roger Williams University (1995) in Graphic Design, a BFA from Massachusetts College of Art and Design in Illustration (1998), and an MFA from the Massachusetts College of Art and Design in 2D (2013).
+Kennedy creates product designs and surface illustrations for the international giftware industry.
 She is affiliated with Roger Williams University in Bristol, RI as the Design Editor for the literary publication, Mount Hope and is an Assistant Professor at the Massachusetts College of Art and Design in Boston, MA.

 The Daily Painting Project

 I’ve been making one small painting every single day for the last 3600 days.

-After seven years, I've no intention of stopping.
+After eight years, I've no intention of stopping.
 Having cancer as a young adult, I discovered living is not just surviving.
 At age 29, I was a lead artist in the giftware industry when I was diagnosed with Non-Hodgkin’s Lymphoma.
 After six rounds of chemotherapy, one month of radiation, and now, years of monitoring to make sure I’m still cancer free, my perspective has changed.
 Young and faced with an existential crisis, I questioned, who am I?
 What does it all mean?
 Psychologically, existentially, transcendentally - what can a life amount to?
 I was acutely aware of all the time I’d wasted and the things I put off - like painting.

 But, like a lot of artists, I had trouble working up momentum.
 After all I had been through, the idea of starting an artistic project and failing was terrifying.
 I had a moment of clarity and pared the creative process down to this one idea - show up for the job.
 I treat creativity like a disembodied spirit and that I simply must be present daily to receive it.
 I started showing up for my new job in 2009 and without excuse I wake up every day at five and I paint.